Suffrage: Business vote

-Basis of exclusion from suffrage
+Basis of exclusion

 Gender

 In ancient Athens, often cited as the birthplace of democracy, only adult, male citizens who owned land were permitted to vote.
 Through subsequent centuries, Europe was generally ruled by monarchs, though various forms of parliament arose at different times.
 The high rank ascribed to abbesses within the Catholic Church permitted some women the right to sit and vote at national assemblies – as with various high-ranking abbesses in Medieval Germany, who were ranked among the independent princes of the empire.
 Their Protestant successors enjoyed the same privilege almost into modern times.

 Marie Guyart, a French nun who worked with the First Nations peoples of Canada during the seventeenth century, wrote in 1654 regarding the suffrage practices of Iroquois women, "These female chieftains are women of standing amongst the savages, and they have a deciding vote in the councils.
 They make decisions there like the men, and it is they who even delegated the first ambassadors to discuss peace."
 The Iroquois, like many First Nations peoples in North America, had a matrilineal kinship system.
 Property and descent were passed through the female line.
 Women elders voted on hereditary male chiefs and could depose them.

 The emergence of many modern democracies began with male citizens obtaining the right to vote in advance of female citizens, except in the Kingdom of Hawai'i, where universal suffrage without mention of age or sex was introduced in 1840; however, a constitutional amendment in 1852 rescinded female voting and put property qualifications on male voting.

 Voting rights for women were introduced into international law by the United Nations' Human Rights Commission, whose elected chair was Eleanor Roosevelt.
-In 1948 the United Nations adopted the Universal Declaration of Human Rights; Article 21 stated: "(1) Everyone has the right to take part in the government of his country, directly or through freely chosen representatives.
+In 1948 the United Nations adopted the Universal Declaration of Human Rights; Article 21 states: "(1) Everyone has the right to take part in the government of his country, directly or through freely chosen representatives.
 (3) The will of the people shall be the basis of the authority of government; this will shall be expressed in periodic and genuine elections which shall be by universal and equal suffrage and shall be held by secret vote or by equivalent free voting procedures."

 The United Nations General Assembly adopted the Convention on the Political Rights of Women, which went into force in 1954, enshrining the equal rights of women to vote, hold office, and access public services as set out by national laws.
 One of the most recent jurisdictions to acknowledge women's full right to vote was Bhutan in 2008 (its first national elections).
 Most recently, in 2011 King Abdullah of Saudi Arabia let women vote in the 2015 local elections (and from then on) and be appointed to the Consultative Assembly.